CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Networking/Check_Network_Connection_Status/README.md

-# How to Check Network Connection Status in Delphi
+### How to Check Network Connection Status in Delphi
-The demo shows how to check whether a computer has a working network connection.

-The demo shows how to check whether a computer has a working network connection.
+The sample shows how to check whether a computer has a working network connection.